-Groups wanting a tour on a day other than Saturday need to request a tour at least 2 weeks in advance.
+Groups wanting a tour on a day other than Thursdays through Sundays need to request a tour at least 2 weeks in advance.
 Due to limited staffing, we may not be able to accommodate all requests.
 Please check our Guided Tours page for more information.

 To reserve a spot on any tour please call 530-260-0537 or 530-667-8119.

 For school groups please call 530-667-8119 to set up your tour at least two weeks in advance.

 Tours of the Tule Lake Segregation Center, which include stops at the jail and other areas of significance, begin at the Visitor Center at 10:00 am and last approximately 2 hours.